datagrovecr/website/docs/jobs/index.md

 ## The DatagroveCR Internship Program

-The DatagroveCR Internship Program hires and provides tuition support for university students studying computer science in Costa Rica.
+The DatagroveCR Internship Program hires university students studying computer science in Costa Rica.
+Beginners with a passion for coding are welcome!

 You will help us build the next generation of software to support mercy and justice in the world.
 Datagrove's first product is still in stealth mode, but ask us and we'd be happy to share.